davidtskhvedadze/z-desk/README.md

 2. Access the directory: `cd zealthy-help-desk`
 3. Install the dependencies: `npm install`
 4. Start the server: `npm run dev`
-5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
 6. Add `JWT_SECRET` key to `.env`

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change